What is Section 80P(2)(d) of the Income Tax Act? — A Simple Guide for Cooperative Societies

 In short:

-If one cooperative society invests in another cooperative society and earns interest or dividend, that income can be deducted from total taxable income.
+If one cooperative society invests in another cooperative society and earns interest or dividends, that income can be deducted from the total taxable income.

 This provision was introduced to promote mutual support among cooperative societies and encourage them to invest in one another.